Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Kernel Regression over Graphs

 We propose the minimization of the following cost function to achieve our goal:

 where $\nu \geq 0$.
-Since our goal is to recover an undirected graph, we impose appropriate constaints \cite{Chung}.
+Since our goal is to recover an undirected graph, we impose the appropriate constraints \cite{Chung}.
 Firstly, any { non-trivial graph} has a graph-Laplacian matrix $\mathbf{L}$ which is symmetric and positive semi-definite\cite{Chung}.
-Secondly, the vector of all ones $\mathbf{1}$ forms the eigenvector of the graph-Laplacian corresponding to the zero eigenvalue. { Since $\mathbf{L}=\mathbf{D}-\mathbf{A}$, we have that the Laplacian being positive semi-definite is equivalent to the constraint that all the off-diagonal elements of $\mathbf{L}$ are non-positive which is a simpler constraint than the direct positive semi-definiteness constraint}.
-Then, the solution to joint estimation of $\mathbf{W}$ and $\mathbf{L}$ is obtained by solving the following:
+Secondly, the vector of all ones $\mathbf{1}$ forms the eigenvector of the graph-Laplacian corresponding to the zero eigenvalue. { Since $\mathbf{L}=\mathbf{D}-\mathbf{A}$, we have that $\mathbf{L}$ being positive semi-definite is equivalent to the constraint that all the off-diagonal elements of $\mathbf{L}$ are non-positive.
+This is a simpler constraint than the direct positive semi-definiteness constraint}.
+Then, the solution to the joint estimation of $\mathbf{W}$ and $\mathbf{L}$ is obtained by solving the following: